Healthy Homes Assessment Wainuiomata

 From July 1st 2023

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 • All rental houses must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.